-Sharks: Recommendations 04-10, 05-05 and 06-10 established a limit on the ratio of fin weight to total shark weight that can be retained onboard a fishing vessel, and encouraged the release of live sharks in fisheries that do not target sharks.
+Sharks: Recommendation 04-10 established a limit on the ratio of fin weight to total shark weight that can be retained onboard a fishing vessel, and encouraged the release of live sharks in fisheries that do not target sharks.
 Recommendation 07-06 limits mortality on porbeagle and North Atlantic shortfin mako.
+Recommendation 14-06 aims to improve data collection and reporting for SMA.
+Recommendation 15-06 prompts CPCs to promptly release unharmed and to ensure the collection of Task I and Task II data for porbeagle sharks.
 Recommendations 09-07, 10-07, 10-08 and 11-08 prohibit the retention on board of bigeye thresher, oceanic white tip, several species of hammerhead sharks, and silky sharks.
 All of these measures have a reporting requirement associated with them (Recommendation 12-05 requires all parties in 2013 to report on their compliance with Recs.
 04-10, 07-06, 09-07, 10-08, 10-07, 11-08, and 11-15).
-Recommendation 10-06 prohibits the retention of shortfin mako onboard vessels flagged to countries that do not report catches for this species.
+Recommendation 10-06 prohibits the retention of shortfin make onboard vessels flagged to countries that do not report catches for this species.